 For Live content, the production of the signal may be done via a live ingest server and playout server whose output will be SDI (1x12G or 4x3G or 1x3G in the case of 1080p content).
-The signal encoded by the primary distribution encoder should be HEVC, Main 10 Profile.
+The signal encoded by the primary distribution encoder should be HEVC, Main 10 Profile, 10-bit depth [26].

-Table 8 describes the formats that can be used for primary distribution transmission.
-The typical bitrates shown for HEVC 2160p are early approximations only.
+Table 10 describes the formats that can be used for primary distribution transmission.

-Transmission format Primary Distribution Format HDR/WCG Carriage Signaling Approximate Typical Bitrate Range 1080p HEVC Main 10 Profile VUI/SEI signaling [26] 10-20 Mbps 2160p HEVC Main 10 Profile VUI/SEI signaling [26] 40-50Mbps
+Spatial Resolution Primary Distribution Format HDR/WCG Carriage Signaling Approximate Typical Bitrate Range 1080p HEVC Main 10 Profile, 10-bit [26] VUI/SEI signaling [26] 10-20 Mbps 2160p HEVC Main 10 Profile, 10-bit [26] VUI/SEI signaling [26] 40-50Mbps distribution bitrates depend on many factors, such as latency, the quality of the source content, type of source content, type of network, etc.